The Vox AC30/4: black panels, split-front cabinets

 Information panel of circuit diagram OA/032, the AC30/4, 29th April, 1960.
 Changes for "Bass" models are noted in the diagram with asterisks.

-On the introduction of a new capacitor - marked C42 in the diagram - into the circuit in February 1961, .
+On the introduction of a new capacitor into the circuit in February 1961 - marked C42 in the diagram - .

 The circuit of the AC30/4 Bass differed only in the values adopted for six coupling capacitors (C3, C6, C10, C7, C9, C11).
 Most are of a higher value to reduce the amount of treble admitted.